ScorpionFiko/chad-gpt/README.md

 1. Add 'hire a trainer' option where the user can select between a small listing of trainers and also pay for the services
 2. Save some of the user input info (age, height weight, gender) into the database for quicker exercise build
 3. Move images closer to the actual workout card so that they are more easily visible on handheld devices.
+4. Progress tracking
+5. More interactivity for mobile devices.

 back to [Table of Contents](#table-of-contents)